ypriverol/github-paper/document/manuscript.md

-This forking is the basis of social coding and while it aims not at fragmentation of the source code, it allows anyone to develop and test novel features into existing code and offers the possibility to merge novel features back the into the main project (this might fit better in the abstract).
+This forking is the basis of social coding and while it aims not at fragmentation of the source code, it allows anyone to develop and test novel features into existing code and offers the possibility to merge novel features back the into the main project, thereby becoming a contributor.
+[Comment: this might fit better in the abstract]

 To structure your projects allows the management of permissions, restricting access at different levels: users, teams and organizations.
 Users are the